David Freeman – Alumnus Spotlight

-In undergrad (1997-December 2001) I was a part of the Honors College, and I was in Phi Alpha Theta.
-I won the award for best undergrad history paper of the year for the 2000-2001 academic year with a paper on Reformation-era France I wrote for Dr. Jeff Watt (my favorite history professor at Ole Miss).
+In undergrad, I was a part of the Honors College and Phi Alpha Theta (history honor society).
+I won the award for best undergrad history paper of the year for the 2000-2001 academic year with a paper on Reformation-era France I wrote for Dr. Jeff Watt, my favorite history professor at Ole Miss.

 I spent junior year at the University of Caen in Normandy, France (1999-2000) and backpacked around Europe the summers before and after.
 That year I discovered a love of travel and that I had an affinity for languages.
 The political discussions I had with my peers, in which I often found myself defending US policies to skeptic Europeans, sparked an interest in foreign affairs.

 I ended up with a double major in French and history due to the number of French language credit hours I earned in France.
 I also studied Spanish and Japanese at Ole Miss.

 What has been your educational/career path since graduation?

 After returning from abroad, I realized I wanted to work internationally.
 I got a job as an English teacher in a middle school in Shenzhen, China where a friend from Ole Miss also worked.
 After a year and a half teaching English and learning Chinese, I was offered a sales job with a Taiwanese trading company selling Chinese-made lighting and home decor products to Walmart, Costco, and other US retailers.
 I worked in that industry for the next five years, first in Shenzhen and then in Dallas.